mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 Hi from NodeMCU
 ```

-That's what i put in the main `loop()`, just printing out the message and waiting for a second.
+That's what I put in the main `loop()`.
+Printing out the message now and waiting for the response.

-To quit the terminal session, hit `Ctrl+]`, CTRL-C does no work here.
+To quit the terminal session, hit `Ctrl+]`.
+CTRL-C does not work here.

 ## Using Libraries

-Where PlatformIO really shines in my perception is Library management.
-There are a lot
-of libraries around to support developing for embedded, especially for shields and components.
+There are a lot of other libraries that support developing for embedded, especially for shields and components, but where PlatformIO really shines, in my opinion, is library management.
 The `lib` command shows the core of library management within PlatformIO:

 ```bash